Our Investment Process

 What to Expect

-Here’s how we work with founders from first call to close.
+We respect your time and the confidentiality of every conversation.
+Here’s how we work with founders from first call to partnership.

 01